KevinPayravi/Wikipedia-Traffic-Grapher/README.md

-Wikipedia-Traffic-Grapher
+Wikipedia Traffic Grapher
 =========================
-The Wikipedia Multi-Page Traffic Grapher is a web tool that graphs monthly traffic statics of up to five articles on the English Wikipedia.
+The Wikipedia Traffic Grapher is a web tool that graphs monthly traffic statics of up to five articles on the English Wikipedia.

+Created as a volunteer project; not officially affiliated with Wikipedia or the Wikimedia Foundation.

 Components and Authorship
 =========================